NUWCDIVNPT/stig-manager/docs/admin-guide/admin-guide.rst

   - **Requests**: Information regarding the requests made to each API endpoint, organized by operationId.
 This data includes the count of requests, max duration, average duration, response length, error counts, and other useful metrics.
 Endpoints with ``projection`` parameters will populate the "Projections" panel with a subset of these metrics.
 This report also indicates users and clients that made the requests, as well as counts of any error code responses.
   - **Collections**: High level metrics about the size and state of all Collections, including "disabled" Collections and Assets, total Reviews, grants, etc. This report offers additional tabs reporting Grants, Labels, STIG Assignments, and Settings by Collection.
 The "Access Control Lists" panel lists users and applicable access control rules for users with limited access to the Collection, such as those with Restricted-type grants.
   - **Users**: A report of all users of the system, their privileges, grants, and last active date.
 This report also includes panels summarizing overall user counts by privilege, and by last activity date (last 30/90 days).
+  - **Groups**: A report of all User Groups in the system, their User count, grants, and creation date.
   - **MySQL**: Information about the managed data, configuration, and status of the MySQL database.
   - **NodeJs**: Information about the configuration of the STIGMan application, as well as status of the NodeJs server, including the version, uptime, and memory usage.
   - **JSON Tree** : A tree view of the data that is available in the report.
 Equivalent to the contents of the .json file that can be downloaded with the "Save" button.